djmisha/Auto-Update-WordPress/README.md

 * Install into */plugins/* folder and Activate

-* Install this plugin file into the /mu-plugins/ folder in the /wp-contents/ folder.
+* Install plugin file into the /mu-plugins/ folder in the /wp-contents/ folder.
 This will activate the plugin and from there it will work automatically.

 ## Options Page